Provable Diffusion Posterior Sampling for Bayesian Inversion: Posterior Score Estimation and Warm-Start

-\paragraph{Discussions of related work} While prior studies have applied Monte Carlo score estimation to diffusion-based unconditional sampling~\citep{huang2024reverse,Huang2024Faster,He2024Zeroth,grenioux2024stochastic}, to our knowledge, this work is the first to extend this approach to diffusion-based posterior sampling.
-Furthermore, our method differs fundamentally from these existing approaches in two key respects: \begin{enumerate}[label=(\roman*)] \item \textbf{Warm-start strategy.} Previous works~\citep{huang2024reverse,Huang2024Faster,He2024Zeroth} approximate the terminal density of the time-reversal process using a standard Gaussian.
-Applying similar reasoning to the posterior context, one would approximate the terminal posterior density $q_{T}(\cdot|\vy)$ in~\eqref{eq:reversal} with a standard Gaussian.
-While this approximation is effective when the terminal time $T$ is sufficiently large, such a requirement has a significant drawback: large $T$ values can cause the denoising density $p_{t}(\cdot|\vx,\vy)$ to lose log-concavity for $t \in (\bar{t},T)$ (see Remark~\ref{remark:terminal:1}).
-This loss of log-concavity undermines convergence guarantees for sampling algorithms.
-In contrast, inspired by~\citet{grenioux2024stochastic}, our work proposes a warm-start strategy (Section~\ref{section:method:warm}) to sample from the terminal posterior density $q_{T}(\cdot|\vy)$ without relying on this Gaussian approximation.
-Crucially, this approach achieves convergence only requiring a smaller $T$, which in turn allows us to establish convergence guarantees for sampling from $p_{t}(\cdot|\vx,\vy)$ for all $t\in(0,T)$. \item \textbf{Duality of the convergence.} The duality of log-concavity in stochastic localization has been established by~\citet[Theorem 3]{grenioux2024stochastic} under a Gaussian convolution condition~\citep[Assumption A0]{grenioux2024stochastic}.
-While this assumption is mild and permits multi-modal target distributions, it is impractical in the context of posterior sampling.
-Specifically, it is unclear what conditions on the prior and likelihood would be necessary to satisfy this Gaussian convolution assumption for the resulting posterior.
-In contrast, our Theorem~\ref{theorem:duality} is established under assumptions on the prior and likelihood that are more transparent and practical.
-Our framework relies on semi-log-concavity (Assumption~\ref{assumption:semi:log:concave}) and sub-Gaussian tails (Assumption~\ref{assumption:prior:subGaussian}), which are directly verifiable conditions.
-This accessibility makes our framework more readily applicable to practical posterior sampling scenarios. \end{enumerate}
+While prior studies have applied Monte Carlo score estimation to diffusion-based unconditional sampling~\citep{grenioux2024stochastic,He2024Zeroth,huang2024reverse,Huang2024Faster}, to our knowledge, this work is the first to extend this approach to posterior sampling.
+Furthermore, from a theoretical perspective, our method differs fundamentally from the existing results.
+Specifically, the duality of log-concavity in stochastic localization has been established by~\citet[Theorem~3]{grenioux2024stochastic} under a Gaussian convolution assumption~\citep[Assumption~A0]{grenioux2024stochastic}.
+While this assumption permits multimodal targets, it is not directly verifiable for posterior distributions: it is unclear what conditions on the prior and likelihood guarantee that the posterior satisfies the Gaussian convolution property.
+In contrast, Theorem~\ref{theorem:duality} is established under semi-log-concavity (Assumption~\ref{assumption:semi:log:concave}) and sub-Gaussian tails (Assumption~\ref{assumption:prior:subGaussian}), conditions that are more readily verifiable in terms of the prior and likelihood.